Jdalvarezo/JS-Calculator/README.md

 # JS Calculator
-This project is a basic calculator maked with web technologies, using Electron JS for do it look like desk application.
-In this application you can do all basic operation like a common calculator sum `+`, subtract `-`, multiplication `×` and division `÷`.
-Also you can do some intermidium operation using parenthesis `( )`.
+This project is a basic calculator maked with web technologies using the framework Electron JS for do it look like an actually desktop application.
+In this application, you can do all of basics operations like a common calculator: sum `+`, subtract `-`, multiplication `×` and division `÷`.
+Also you can do some intermedium operations using the parentheses `( )` through the keyboard keys.

 ![demo.jpg](https://github.com/Jdalvarezo/JS-Calculator/blob/master/demo.jpg)